-No increase in fares up to 215 km in ordinary class, rates increased for non-AC and AC classes in Mail and Express trains.
+No increase in fares for Suburban Services, Season Tickets, and up to 215 km in Second Class Ordinary; rates increased for non-AC and AC classes in Mail and Express trains.
 Here's the full details of changes.

 Indian Railways has rationalised passenger train fares once again this year, with effect from 26 December 2025, increasing the rates for non-AC and AC classes in Mail and Express trains.